Written and developed by Optical Technology Training Ltd and licensed to CrossConnect Training.

 explain what chromatic dispersion is and how it is measured

-master PMD and explain how it can be measured
+describe PMD and explain how it can be measured

 perform full fibre characterisation on installed fibre systems